EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Python Testing with pytest.md

 - *Did you know that one of the definitions of “recurse” is to swear at your code twice?*

-- *Having ’.*’ is a good reason to name your virtual environment ’.venv’, because all directories starting with a dot will not be traversed.*
+- *Having ’.’ is a good reason to name your virtual environment ’.venv’, because all directories starting with a dot will not be traversed.*

-- *The usual test discovery rule for pytest and classes is to consider a class a potential test class if it starts with Test*.
+- *The usual test discovery rule for pytest and classes is to consider a class a potential test class if it starts with Test.
 The class also can’t have an __init__() function.*

 - *The utility of having __init__.py files in every test subdirectory of a project confused me for a long time.
 However, the difference between having these and not having these is simple.
 If you have __init__.py files in all of your test subdirectories, you can have the same test filename show up in multiple directories.
 If you don’t, you can’t.
 That’s it.
 That’s the effect on you.*